Patrick Fiori: Personal life

-Patrick Fiori had a relationship with Julie Zenatti for 8 years.
+Fiori had a relationship with Julie Zenatti for 8 years.
 They met during the musical Notre-Dame de Paris where they both had acting roles.
-The love relation led to an artistic collaboration with Fiori and Zenatti co-writing and co-composing for each other and for others.
+The love relationship led to an artistic collaboration with Fiori and Zenatti, co-writing and co-composing for each other and for others.
 Zenatti's first and greatest success was "Si je m'en sors" written by Fiori.
 Despite separating, they remained friends and continued meeting each other.
 Between 1998 and 2000, Fiori was in a relationship with Canadian-Belgian singer Lara Fabian.

 Patrick Fiori married Ariane Quatrefages in June 2008.
-Quatrefages was a beauty pageant contestant who was crowned Miss Rhône-Alpes 1999 and came fourth in Miss France 2000 elections.
+Quatrefages was a beauty pageant contestant who was crowned Miss Rhône-Alpes 1999 and came fourth in the Miss France 2000 elections.
 The couple had their first child Sevan in 2009.
 In 2014, the couple had a second son.
-Ariane co-writes certain songs with her husband Fiori.
+Ariane co-writes certain songs with her husband, Fiori.

 Charities

 Fiori is heavily involved in charities.
 He is a member of the Les Enfoirés the big charity ensemble since 1999, Fiori has persistently taken part in the show in aid of Restos du Cœur charity for a decade and a half.

-Fiori actively supports many charities including Les enfants de la Terre, Solidarité inondations, Sidaction, Opération pièces jaunes, Les blouses roses, Téléthon, Sol En Si (Solidarité Enfants Sida), Les Vendanges du cœur, Les Étoiles de l'espoir, Televie, Association européenne contre les leucodystrophies (ELA) etc. He is a parrain (godfather) of Association Grégory Lemarchal, and on 7 January 2017, appeared in Le Zénith de Paris directly broadcast on TF1 in the event Grégory Lemarchal, 10 ans après l'histoire continue, singing an unreleased new song written Grégory Lemarchal titled "Pour mieux s'aimer" with all benefits going to the Association Grégory Lemarchal.
+Fiori actively supports many charities including Les enfants de la Terre, Solidarité inondations, Sidaction, Opération pièces jaunes, Les blouses roses, Téléthon, Sol En Si (Solidarité Enfants Sida), Les Vendanges du cœur, Les Étoiles de l'espoir, Televie, Association européenne contre les leucodystrophies (ELA) etc. He is a parrain (godfather) of Association Grégory Lemarchal, and on 7 January 2017, appeared in Le Zénith de Paris, directly broadcast on TF1 in the event Grégory Lemarchal, 10 ans après l'histoire continue, singing an unreleased new song written by Grégory Lemarchal titled "Pour mieux s'aimer" with all benefits going to the Association Grégory Lemarchal.

-Fiori also is a parrain of the Corsica-based La Marie-Do against cancer and of the French Armenian Foundation.
+Fiori is also a parrain of the Corsica-based La Marie-Do against cancer and of the French Armenian Foundation.